atmoswing/atmoswing-user-manual/docs/getting-started/predictand-db.rst

 The preditand data (e.g., precipitation) must be prepared for use in AtmoSwing.
 A tool provided along AtmoSwing allows for the 'database' generation.
 Database generation consists of extracting data from text files and combining them into a NetCDF file.

-The interface for generating the precipitation database is accessible through the 'Tools / Build predictand DB' menu from any AtmoSwing software.
+The interface for generating the precipitation database is accessible through the 'Tools / Build predictand DB' menu from any AtmoSwing module.

 .. image:: img/frame-predictand-db-generator.png
    :align: center